Skip to content

 Experiment description, which is stored in the persistent state file when provided and is otherwise not used.

-config_naming Callable[[Config, UUID], str] | None
+config_naming Callable[[C, UUID], str] | None

 A function for attributing string identifiers to configurations, which maps a configuration along with a fresh UUID to a name.
 By default, the UUID alone is used.